One-loop correction contributions in the decoupling limit of generalized Yukawa model: Introduction

 \section{Introduction}

-There exist many models of physics beyond the Standard model (SM), which introduce new heavy particles.
+There exist many models of physics, which introduce new heavy particles beyond the Standard model (SM).
 Signals of such new states could be parametrized either within a complete model of new physics or its low-energy approximation.
-The latter consists of effective Lagrangian (EL), which describes the effects of interactions with heavy particles on the dynamics of light fields when heavy states decouple.
-Parameters of this EL should be constrained by an experimental data analysis.
-These constraints, in turn, are translated into some limits to the parameters of the corresponding complete model.
-This approach is employed in many researches \cite{bibl:cms-wilson-coefficients-limits, bibl:ellis}.
-It is often assumed that the loop corrections to parameters of a heavy particle coming from the light and the heavy sectors of a corresponding UV-complete model are negligible small in the decoupling limit.
+The latter consists of the effective Lagrangian (EL), which describes effects of interactions with heavy particles on the dynamics of light fields when heavy states decouple.
+Parameters of this EL should be constrained in experimental data analysis.
+These constraints, in turn, are translated into limits on parameters of a corresponding complete model.
+This approach is employed in many researches, for example, in \cite{bibl:cms-wilson-coefficients-limits, bibl:ellis}.
+In our investigation we show that the EL considered in this treatment is valid only if loop corrections coming from the light sector of a corresponding complete model are negligible in the decoupling limit.

-Contrary to this statement, we show in this paper that in the latter case the radiative corrections given by light fields are considerable for some values of model parameters.